 D1.
 Are there free and independent media?
 3 / 4

-Freedom of speech and the press are generally upheld.
+Freedom of the press is generally upheld.
 Local media are pluralistic, and journalists investigate key issues including financial crimes.
-However, the risk of heavy fines or civil damages under San Marino’s strict defamation laws can carry hundreds of thousands of euros in damages, and reportedly prompt self-censorship among journalists.
+However, the risk of heavy fines or civil damages under San Marino’s strict defamation laws can prompt self-censorship among journalists.
 News consumers also have access to Italian media, and internet access is not restricted.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

 Religious freedom is broadly upheld in San Marino.
 Religious discrimination is prohibited by law.
-There is no state religion, although Roman Catholicism is dominant, and Catholic religious instruction is offered in schools (though it is not mandatory).
+There is no state religion, although Roman Catholicism is dominant.
+Catholic religious instruction is offered in schools but is not mandatory.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4